Australian Jobs 2021

 Top employing occupations

-This workforce is mainly female, with women accounting for 73% of these workers.
-Within this group, though, there is some variation, with women making up 95% of Personal Assistants and Secretaries but only 33% of Clerical and Office Support Workers.
+This workforce is mainly female, with women accounting for 74% of these workers.
+Within this group, though, there is some variation with women making up 96% of Personal Assistants and Secretaries but only 37% of Clerical and Office Support Workers.
 The age profile of this occupation is relatively old, with close to a quarter of workers aged 55 years or older.

 Sources: ABS, Australian and New Zealand Standard Classification of Occupations; ABS, Characteristics of Employment; ABS, Education and Work; ABS, Labour Force (seasonally adjusted and annual averages of original data); National Skills Commission, Employers’ Insights on the Australian Labour Market: 2020 Data Report; National Skills Commission, Skills Priority List, 2021.